 - other specialist reports, indicator-based reports and customised data requests.

 Detailed information on completeness, accuracy and other aspects of data quality for the NPDC is in the data quality statement.

-Perinatal data are collected after each birth, usually by midwives or other birth attendants using information obtained from mother, from clinical and administrative records and information systems, including records of antenatal care, the care provided during labour, and the delivery and care provided after the birth.
+Perinatal data are collected after each birth, usually by midwives or other birth attendants using information obtained from the mother, from clinical and administrative records and information systems, including records of antenatal care, the care provided during labour, and the delivery and care provided after the birth.
 Each state and territory has its own form and/or electronic system for collecting data, which are forwarded to the relevant state and territory health departments to form the state or territory perinatal data collection.
 See the section on State and territory perinatal data collections for state and territory contact details and the most recent state and territory perinatal reports, which contain more detailed information about data collection in each jurisdiction.
 The Maternity Information Matrix summarises data items from Australian national and state and territory data collections relevant to maternal and perinatal health.